1944 United States Senate special election in Massachusetts

-The 1944 United States Senate special election in Massachusetts was held on November 7, 1944.
-Republican Governor Leverett Saltonstall was elected to finish the term of Henry Cabot Lodge Jr., who had resigned from the Senate to serve in World War II.
+The 1944 United States Senate special election in Massachusetts was held on November 7, 1944 to complete the unexpired term of Henry Cabot Lodge Jr., who had resigned from the Senate to serve in World War II.
+Republican governor Leverett Saltonstall defeated Cambridge mayor John H. Corcoran in a landslide.

-Primary elections were held on July 10; Saltonstall was unopposed for the Republican nomination, while John H. Corcoran won a highly competitive race for the Democratic nomination, in which all four candidates came from Boston or Cambridge.
+Primary elections were held on July 10.
+Saltonstall was unopposed for the Republican nomination, while Corcoran won a highly competitive race for the Democratic nomination in which all four candidates came from Boston or Cambridge.

+At the time, Saltonstall's margin of victory was the largest ever recorded by a candidate for statewide office in Massachusetts.

 Background

-Incumbent Henry Cabot Lodge Jr. resigned from the Senate on February 3, 1944, to return to active duty in the U.S. Army during World War II.
+Henry Cabot Lodge Jr. resigned from the Senate on February 3, 1944, to return to active duty in the U.S. Army during World War II.

-Despite initial reporting that Governor Leverett Saltonstall would resign so that Lieutenant Governor Horace T. Cahill could appoint him to the vacant seat, he chose not to.
-Instead, on February 8, Saltonstall appointed Sinclair Weeks, whom Lodge had narrowly defeated at the party convention in 1936.
+Despite initial reporting that Leverett Saltonstall would resign as governor so that lieutenant governor Horace T. Cahill could succeed him and appoint him to the vacant seat, Saltonstall opted not to resign.
+Instead, on February 8, Saltonstall appointed Sinclair Weeks, whom Lodge had narrowly defeated for the Senate nomination at the Republican state convention in 1936.

-A special election was scheduled on November 7, concurrent with the regularly scheduled elections to state and national office.
+A special election was scheduled on November 7, concurrent with the regularly scheduled 1944 elections.